Meet the Team

 Outreach Peer Support Manager

-My name is Kelly keys.
+My name is Kelly Keys.
 I am a person in long-term recovery; what that means for me is that it’s been since July 28th of 2019 since I’ve had any mind-altering substance.
 After 26 years of a substance use disorder, many failed attempts at sobriety, losing my children, home, and job, I found freedom in recovery.
-I now have completed family treatment Court, regained custody of my children, and fixed relationships in my life.
+I now have completed Family Treatment Court, regained custody of my children, and fixed relationships in my life.
 I serve on the Never Alone Clubhouse board as fundraising chair.
-I have completed the cares Academy to follow my dream of becoming a peer support specialist, and I enjoy helping other like-minded people.
+I have completed the CARES Academy to follow my dream of becoming a peer support specialist, and I enjoy helping other like-minded people.
 My recovery has taught me that anything is possible today.
-I am now the outreach peer support manager at your haven recovery.
-I speak loud about my recovery, and I when from an addiction that was suffering and utilized it to make me the accomplished person I am today
+I am now the Outreach Peer Support Manager at Your Haven, The Place of Recovery.
+I speak loud about my recovery, and I went from an addiction that made me suffer and utilized it to make me the accomplished person I am today

 My favorite quote is